 If you are considering a DB transfer it is imperative that you get professional advice from someone who is appropriately qualified and registered with the Financial Conduct Authority (FCA) as a ‘pension transfer specialist’.
-This is a high-risk area of advice and has cost for a firm that is prepared to provide this advice.
+This is potentially a high-risk area of advice and has cost for a firm that is prepared to provide this advice.
 Therefore, any advice and recommendations will have commensurate costs attached.